The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Introduction

 The following questions naturally arise in these settings.
 What classes of modules appear in the cotorsion pair generated (or cogenerated) by these modules?
 And, is this cotorsion pair complete?
 Regarding the class $\GProj$ of Gorenstein projective modules, it is known that the cotorsion pair generated by them is $(\GProj,\Proj_\omega)$, where $\Proj_\omega$ consists of all modules with finite projective dimension, and that it is complete, provided the ring is right Gorenstein regular \cite[Theorem 2.26]{EnochsEstradaGarciaRozas}, i.e.\ it has finite right Gorenstein projective global dimension.
-The situation over general rings is much less clear.
+Moreover, if $R$ is left coherent and right perfect, then the class $\GProj$ coincide with the class of projectively coresolved Gorenstein flat modules (see Proposition~\ref{p:ProjectivelyCoresolvedAreCGorenstein} for the definition of these modules) and, by \cite[Theorem 4.9]{SarochStovicek}, $(\GProj,\GProj^\perp)$ is a complete cotorsion pair.
+However, the situation over general rings is much less clear.

 In this paper, we prove that, for any ring $R$, $\mathfrak{GP} = (\GProj,\GProj^\perp)$ is a cotorsion pair (see Corollary~\ref{c:CotorsionPair}).
-Furthermore, we show that $\mathfrak{GP}$ is complete (see Corollary \ref{c:complete} and Theorem \ref{t:complete}) provided that there exists an infinite regular cardinal $\lambda$ such that every projective module is $\lambda$-pure-injective (in particular, provided that $R$ is right $\Sigma$-pure-injective).
-Finally, assuming a set-theoretical hypothesis concerning compact cardinals (see section 6 for details), we show that the cotorsion pair $\mathfrak{GP}$ is complete for any ring $R$.
+Furthermore, we show that $\mathfrak{GP}$ is complete (see Corollary \ref{c:complete} and Theorem \ref{t:complete}) provided that there exists an infinite regular cardinal $\lambda$ such that every projective module is $\lambda$-pure-injective (in particular, provided that $R$ is right $\Sigma$-pure-injective, so that we extend the aforementioned result about left coherent and right perfect rings, since these rings are right $\Sigma$-pure-injective by \cite[Proposition 11.1]{JensenLenzing}).
+Finally, assuming a set-theoretical hypothesis concerning compact cardinals (see Section~\ref{sec:5} for details), we show that the cotorsion pair $\mathfrak{GP}$ is complete for any ring $R$.

-We handle these questions with two different approaches.
-The first of them, carried out in sections 4 and 5, consists of studying the classes of complexes which define the corresponding class of modules, and then inducing the obtained properties to modules, making use of the key observation Lemma \ref{l:InducingFiltrations}.
-Our methods here are fairly general to cover many of the classes of modules induced by complexes considered in the literature, see Corollaries~\ref{c:CotorsionPair}, \ref{c:ClassesOfComplexesAreDeconstructible} and \ref{c:5.10}.
-Moreover, using ideas from \cite{SaorinStovicek}, we obtain, as a byproduct of our results, that certain subcategories of homotopy categories of module categories are coreflective (see Corollary~\ref{c:Coreflective}).
-In particular, we give new examples of rings satisfying that the homotopy category induced by the totally acyclic complexes of projective modules is coreflective in the homotopy category of the projective modules, an open problem that was posed in~\cite{Jorgensen}.